Samet-MohamedAmin/CropML/README.md

 # CropML
-helps creating database of small pieces of photos for some machine learning projects based on image recognition
+helps creating database of small pieces of photos for some machine learning projects based on image recognition.

 # what is CropML?
 Well, for the moment it's a mess of code.
 I've create this application for a single reason and now I want to improve it and publish it.
+It works prettry fine, but some existing features make bugs and the code is not editable.

 # Requirements